-Diagnosis involves a doctor taking a medical history of the person and performing a physical examination for symptoms such as neck and back stiffness, abnormal reflexes, and swallowing and breathing problems.
-It usually involves ruling out other possible explanations for the person’s symptoms.
+Diagnosis involves a doctor taking a medical history and performing a physical examination for symptoms such as neck and back stiffness, abnormal reflexes, and swallowing and breathing problems.
+The diagnosis also attempts to rule out other possible explanations for symptoms.

-To confirm the diagnosis, the doctor will take a sample of throat secretions, stool or cerebrospinal (brain and spinal cord) fluid to test for the poliovirus.
+To confirm the diagnosis, the doctor will take a sample of throat secretions, faeces or the fluid surrounding the brain and spinal cord (cerebrospinal fluid) to test for the poliovirus.

 Treatment for polio

 There is no cure for polio.
 Treatment aims to manage the effects of the disease.
 Supportive treatment options include:

 - moderate exercise